toluwajosh/applied_python_programming_masterclass/2_opencv_introduction/introduction_to_opencv.md

 > Note: If something is not clear or you need a deeper explanation of a concept.
 Please do not hesitate to request for the topic so that it can be added to instruction material.

+## What is Computer Vision?

+Computer vision is a field of science that deals with how computers can gain high-level understnading from digital images or videos.
+This field aims to understand and automate the tasks that the human visual system can do.
+Computer vision tasks includes but are not limited to the following;

+1. Image processing
+2. Scene reconstruction
+4. Object recognition
+5. Object tracking
+6. 3D pose estimation
+7. Learning
+8. Indexing
+9. Motion estimation
+10. 3D scene modeling
+11.

 ## Bibiliography